-However, regular self-checks and an awareness of what to look out for can help keep the number of successful for breast cancer treatments on the rise, said Mr Amir Bhatti, a Consultant Breast Surgeon at Spire Washington Hospital.
+However, regular self-checks and an awareness of what to look out for can help keep the number of successful breast cancer treatments on the rise, said Mr Balapathiran Balasubramanian, a Consultant Breast Surgeon at Spire Parkway Hospital, in Solihull.

-“The second biggest risk is getting older.
-More than 80% of breast cancers occur in women over the age of 50.
-The third is significant family history – although this isn’t as common as some may think, with around 5% of people diagnosed with breast cancer having inherited a faulty BRCA1 or BRCA2 gene.”
+“The second biggest risk is getting older - more than 80% of breast cancers occur in women over the age of 50 and a third is significant family history – although this isn’t as common as some may think, with around 5% of people diagnosed with breast cancer having inherited a faulty BRCA1 or BRCA2 gene."

-But Mr Bhatti stressed that regular checks and early action are still the biggest weapons in a woman’s armoury when it comes to beating the disease and help keep treatment success figures on the rise.
+But he stressed that regular checks and early action are still the biggest weapons in a woman’s armoury when it comes to beating the disease and keeping treatment success figures on the rise.

-Figures from Cancer Research UK show that around eight out of ten women in England survive their disease for ten years or more, compared with four out of ten back in the 1970s.
+Figures from Cancer Research UK show that around 8 out of 10 women in England survive their disease for ten years or more, compared with 4 out of 10 back in the 1970s.
 Figures for surviving for five years or more are even higher at almost nine out of ten – 87%.

 “Without any doubt early detection leads to better treatment results.
 That means we need to ensure that every woman knows how to carry out effective self-check procedures and, just as importantly, what to do if she thinks something is wrong.

 “It is important to get an early appointment with a GP to discuss the matter.
-The patient will then receive informed advice and, if necessary, be placed on the correct pathway for treatment,” said Mr Bhatti.
+The patient will then receive informed advice and, if necessary, be placed on the correct healthcare for treatment,” Mr Balasubramanian explained.

-Although finding a lump in your breast does not always signify breast cancer it is important that women ‘got to know’ their breasts so they could spot changes.
+Although finding a lump in your breast does not always signify breast cancer it is important that women ‘get to know’ their breasts so they can spot changes.

 “Many women will experience lumpy breasts just before their period; often this disappears after the period.
-However, it is important to keep checking and if the lump doesn’t go away then get it checked out by your GP,” said Mr Bhatti.
+However, it is important to keep checking and if the lump doesn’t go away then get it checked out by your GP,” added Mr Balasubramanian.

 Despite increasing survival rates CRUK says that about 60,000 people in the UK are expected to be diagnosed with breast cancer every year, resulting in around 12,000 deaths.